TIM-MEE & PROCESSED PLASTIC

 OTHER MILITARY VEHICLES AND ITEMS

-4.00 Small 30mm scale flatbed truck used in medical figure bags.
+4.00 Small 4 inch army green flatbed truck used in medical figure bags.

 NONE IN STOCK - Black Eagle gunship.